You are listening to the Sean Hannity Radio Show Podcast.

 But I am saying that the image making last night, the narrative last night of the two people that fell in love whose hearts were knit together as one is incomplete.

-You cannot ignore, you know, twenty years in the public eye about what we now know about Bill Clinton and the things involving Monica and Jennifer and Paula and Kathleen and Dolly Kyle and Juanita Broderick anymore.
+You cannot ignore, you know, 20 years in the public eye about what we now know about Bill Clinton and the things involving Monica and Jennifer and Paula and Kathleen and Dolly Kyle and Juanita Broderick anymore.

-I'm sorry we are being asked into this Alice in Wonderland fairy tale that just isn't true, and it's an image that is at odds with what truth and reality is.
+I'm sorry we are being asked into this Alice in Wonderland fairy tale that just isn't true and it's an image that is at odds with what truth and reality is.

-If you're gonna try and humanize her, I guess it's perfectly fair for us to insist that you actually make a portrait that is an accurate one, and in this case it was not an accurate portrait.
+If you're going to try and humanize her, I guess it's perfectly fair for us to insist that you actually make a portrait that is an accurate one.

 That's just a fact.